rmiller220/rmiller220/README.md

 ### <div align="center">Hello 👋 I'm Reilly, a software developer 👨‍💻
-I am a current student at Turing School of Software Development.
+I am a recent graduate from the Turing School of Software Development.
 I also have a bachelor's degree in nonprofit business management from Indiana University.
 I want combine these skills and knowledge to help improve people's lives.
-Ideally, I will help provide a path towards upward mobility, where education and healthcare are affordable and available to everyone.</div>
+Improving people's lives can come in many forms, whether that is providing accessible and affordable healthcare and education, or aiding in the implementation and transition into renewable energies.
+If you are looking for a problem solver that is eager to learn, grow, and make a positive impact, then look no further!</div>

 - 🔭 Recently Finished [PlayPal](https://github.com/CrowRising/PlayPal-FE)